 Until now, the most effective therapy for SCID had been transplanting blood-forming stem cells from a tissue-matched sibling donor, but most patients lack such donors.
 Half-matched and unrelated donors have also proved lifesaving but often resulted in complications.

-The first successful gene therapy trial in 2000 by French doctors gave many researchers and patients hope that they could fix the molecular underpinnings of the disease instead of simply treating its symptoms.
+The first successful gene therapy was conducted in 1990 at NIH.
+A trial in 2000 by French doctors gave many researchers and patients hope that they could fix the molecular underpinnings of the disease instead of simply treating its symptoms.
 But when leukemia was found in some of those patients, it temporarily halted gene therapy trials in America and much of the world and sent dispirited researchers searching for answers.

 “The leukemia stopped the field for a long time and rightfully so, because people had to figure out what went wrong,” said Jordan Orange, a pediatric immunologist at Columbia University, who was not involved in the St. Jude study but helped develop a gene therapy for another immunodeficiency disease called Wiskott-Aldrich.
 “But that led us to the point now where we’re finally beginning to see actual cures to incurable conditions.”